Mr Julia Henriëtte Jaarsma-Adolfs Fund

 |Cambridge Certificate for Proficiency in English (CPE)||grade C|

-Exceptions will be made for students who have English as their native language and completed a university degree in English (in either the UK, Ireland, the US, Canada, Australia or New Zealand).
+Exceptions will be made for students who have English as their native language and completed an English-language legal study programme (in either the UK, Ireland, the US, Canada, Australia or New Zealand).

 Questions?
 Contact firstname.lastname@example.org.